 Gabrielino acquired equestrian skills used in herding, corralling, and branding cattle, and they routinely conducted the work of killing and skinning livestock.
 They demonstrated an aptitude for the engineering needed to create irrigation systems-finding grades, laying out ditches, and managing watering regimes.
 Irrigation was crucial for supplying domestic supplies and agriculture, especially wine making, which also relied on Gabrielino to plant the grapevines.
-Native women and children provided crucial household chores within the pueblo and ranchos across the Los Angeles Basin.
-This gave an incentive for Gabrielino and other native groups to remain in reasonable proximity to Spanish settlements.
-"Most of those who left the missions," writes Akins and Bauer, "remained close by, often in their traditional tribal homeland, and worked on ranchos" (Akins and Bauer 2021:112).
+Native women and children provided crucial household chores within the ranchos across the Los Angeles Basin: "Most of those (Indians) who left the missions remained close by, often in their traditional tribal homeland, and worked on ranchos" (Akins and Bauer 2021:112).